Mohitsharma44/sharmamohit.com-website/work/content/authors/admin/_index.md

 #- Principal Investigators
 ---

-I am a DevOps engineer with strong Linux background and over a decade of experience in developing and implementing software and networking infrastructure for large-scale deployments of on-prem, cloud and cyber physical systems.
+I’m a DevOps Engineer with over a decade of experience in architecting and automating mission-critical infrastructure across on-premises, cloud, and cyber-physical systems.
+With a strong Linux background and a passion for leveraging SRE principles and DevOps processes, I focus on reducing complexity and delivering scalable, reliable solutions.
 <br/>
-Throughout my career, I have leveraged SRE principles and DevOps processes for administering, architecting and orchestrating the compute & storage systems and for building secure IoT platforms.
-Since most of my work involves scripting, be it for data analysis or orchestrating the infrastructure, I use Python as my weapon of choice.
+Throughout my career, I’ve worked on large-scale deployments using tools like Kubernetes and Terraform, driving infrastructure automation and empowering development teams to focus on building, not managing infrastructure.
+While Python has been my scripting language of choice for automating workflows and streamlining data processes, I’ve recently been leaning more into Golang for various tasks.
 <br/>
-In the past, I have also worked as an adjunct professor at NYU, teaching graduate students broad topics such as wireless sensor networks, Internet of Things and micro services architecture.
-I have also designed and implemented [Urban Computing Skills Lab](https://ucsl.cusp.nyu.edu), an online class, for incoming graduate students for Masters in Urban Informatics.
+Previously, at NYU CUSP, I developed a range of infrastructure solutions, including building secure IoT platforms and designing scalable compute and storage systems.
+I also had the opportunity to teach as an Adjunct Professor at NYU, covering topics such as wireless sensor networks, Internet of Things, and microservices architecture.
+My experience also includes creating the [Urban Computing Skills Lab](https://ucsl.cusp.nyu.edu), an online course for graduate students.
 <br/>
-I am also a researcher fueled by my passion to understand the working of the cities from a physical sciences point of view.
-I am actively involved with [Urban Observatory](http://cuspuo.org) and [Sounds of New York City](https://sonycproject.com).
-I actively contribute to, and have published a few papers with my colleagues, in these two projects.
+In addition to my industry work, I’ve contributed to urban research projects like the [Urban Observatory](http://cuspuo.org) and [Sounds of New York City](https://sonycproject.com), where I have co-authored and published several papers.
+I am passionate about applying technology to understand and improve urban environments.
 <br/><br/>
-I received my Masters from NYU Tandon School of Engineering in Computer Systems and Networking where I designed [Citysynth](https://sharmamohit.com/work/project/citysynth/), a prototype infrastructure, that utilizes window mounted cellphones to continually capture images of New York City skyline and perform on-the-fly processing to provide deeper understanding about how the city works.
+I earned my Master's from NYU Tandon School of Engineering in Computer Systems and Networking, where I developed [Citysynth](https://sharmamohit.com/work/project/citysynth/), a project leveraging networked devices to monitor and analyze the New York City skyline.
 <br/>
-I consider myself to be a *forever student*, eager to build on my academic background and stay in tune with the latest technology through continued professional development.
+I consider myself a lifelong learner, continuously advancing my skills and staying on the cutting edge of DevOps practices, cloud infrastructure, and urban computing through ongoing professional development and curiosity.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/mohit_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.